 The Robotics Engineering degree program combines the strengths of our engineering programs in Mechanical Engineering, Computer Engineering, and Electrical Engineering and builds on three decades of expertise in industrial robotics, including the $2M Robotics Lab, by expanding into mobile and service robotics.
 A detailed list of courses for the Robotics Engineering degree can be found in the LSSU course catalog.

 The School of Engineering & Technology’s Computer Engineering bachelor’s degree program, Electrical Engineering bachelor’s degree program, and Mechanical Engineering bachelor’s degree program are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Robotics Engineering in Senior Projects

-Students partner with leading industries and corporations to develop capstone projects; it is a great way of bringing our Mechanical Engineering, Electrical Engineering, Computer Engineering, Manufacturing Engineering Technology, and Electrical Engineering Technology students together for interdisciplinary projects.
+Students partner with leading industries and corporations to develop capstone projects; it is a great way of bringing our Mechanical Engineering, Electrical Engineering, Computer Engineering, Manufacturing Engineering Technology, Electrical Engineering Technology, and Mechatronics students together for interdisciplinary projects.